yasinahmed23/ClassifiedRideAdmin/ReadMe.txt

   as well as by Dealer Name)
 - Search Results Page will list more detailed info (Dealer Dash)
 - AR can write and update notes (ex: Main Contact is off on Monday's)
+- AR can cancel services for the dealership and/or override payments and issue refunds
 - AR will set the start date for services (once coordinate the feeds)
 - AR can turn features on and off
 - AR can assist with manual payments (ex: mailed check)